-THE WARRANTIES SET FORTH ABOVE ARE IN LIEU OF ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE.
-SOME STATES DO NOT ALLOW LIMITA-TIONS ON HOW LONG AN IMPLIED WARRANTY LASTS, SO THE ABOVE LIMITATION MAY NOT APPLY TO YOU.
-IN NO EVENT SHALL LEGEND ENTERTAINMENT COMPANY OR ANYONE ELSE WHO HAS BEEN INVOLVED IN THE CREATION OR PRODUCTION OF THIS COMPUTER SOFTWARE PROBRAM BE LIABLE FOR DIRECT, INDIRECT, SPECIAL, OR CONSEOUENTIAL DAMAGES ARISING OUT OF USE OF THIS SOFTWARE OR ANY BREACH OF THE WARRANTY SET FORTH ABOVE.
+THE WARRANTIES SET FORTH ABOVE ARE IN LIEU OF ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF MERCHANTABIL-

+ITY OR FITNESS FOR ANY PARTICULAR PURPOSE.
+SOME STATES DO NOT ALLOW LIMITATIONS ON HOW LONG AN IMPLIED WARRANTY LASTS, SO THE ABOVE LIMITATION MAY NOT APPLY TO YOU.
+IN NO EVENT SHALL LEGEND ENTERTAIN-MENT COMPANY OR ANYONE ELSE WHO HAS BEEN INVOLVED IN THE CREATION OR PRODUCTION OF THIS COMPUTER SOFTWARE PROGRAM BE LIABLE FOR DIRECT, INDIRECT, SPECIAL, OR CONSEQUENTIAL DAMAGES ARISING OUT OF USE OF THIS SOFTWARE OR ANY BREACH OF THE WARRANTY SET FORTH ABOVE.
 SOME STATES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATION MAY NOT APPLY TO YOU.
 For example, you may be playing our game when a friend passing by is distracted by some of the graphics.
 He walks into a floor lamp.
-The lamp falls over, scaring your game when a friend passing by is distracted by some of the graphics.
-He walks into a floor lamp.
-The lamp falls over, scaring your game when a friend passing bis distracted by some of the graphics.
-He walks into a floor lamp.
-The lamp falls over, scaring your game when a friend passing by is distracted by some of the walks into a floor lamp.
-The lamp falls over, scaring your game when a friend passing by is distracted by some of the walks into a floor lamp.
-The lamp falls over, scaring your game when a friend passing by is distracted by some of the walks into a floor lamp.
-The lamp falls over, scaring your game when a friend passing by is distracted by some of the walks into a floor lamp.
-The lamp falls over, scaring your game when a friend passing by is distracted by some of the walks into a floor lamp.
-The lamp falls over, scaring your game when a the tow to the game is state chicago is still ablaze.
+The lamp falls over, scaring your cat.
+The cat streaks from the room, upsetting a heater which sets some curtains afire.
+Unfortunately, it is a windy day and the fire is soon out of control.
+Three days later Chicago is still ablaze.
 If we took out an insurance policy against such remote contingencies, we would have to charge \$1599.99 for the game, and you would not be reading this lame copy.
-Anyway, we do not assume liability for things like this, even if th
+Anyway, we do not assume liability for things like this, even if the city is a small one like Muleshoe.
+Texas.

 2. Copyright.
-This manual and the related software product are copyright ©1996, by Legend Entertainment Company.
+This manual and the related software product are copyright ©, 1995, by Legend Entertainment Company.
 All rights are reserved.
 This document may not, in whole or part, be copied, reproduced, plagiarized, or otherwise ripped off without our express consent (which we are not going to give).
-The money you spant on this product purchased a license to use it (check your other software; almost no software is sold these days).
+The money you spent on this product purchased a license to use it (check your other software; almost no software is sold these days).
 The scope of the license is to make such copies as are reasonably necessary for your personal use.
-You do not have the right to give copies to your friends for enemies).
+You do not have the right to give copies to your friends (or enemies).
 Unreasonable copying and/or distributing of this product is a violation of law.
-The U. S. Copyright Act provides for statutory damages of up to \$50,000 for willful infringement.
+The U. S. Copyright Act provides for statutory damages of up to \$50,000 for will-ful infringement of a copyright.
+Giving copies of our software to your friends is an infringement.
 GOTCHA!
-Now that you know that unauthorized copying is an infringement, GOTCHA!
-Now that you know that unauthorized copying is an infringement.
+Now that you know that unauthorized copying is an infringement, if you do so it will be willful, and you can be nailed for some big bucks if we catch you.
 3. Trademark Notices.

-Legend Entertainment is a registered trademark of Legend Entertainment Company.
-Sound Blaster is a trademark of Creative Labs, Inc. CompuServe is a trademark of CompuServe Incorporated.
-AOL is a trademark of America Online IBM is a trademark of IBM Corporation.
-Microsoft, MS-DOS, Windows, and Windows 95 are trademarks of Microsoft Corporation.
+"Legend Entertainment" is a registered trademark of Legend Entertainment Company.

+"Star Trek" is a registered trademark of Paramount Pictures

+"Worf" is a registered trademark of Paramount Pictures

+"Robo Cop II" is a registered trademark of Orion Pictures Corporation

+"Sound Blaster" is a trademark of Creative Labs, Inc.

+"CompuServe" is a trademark of CompuServe Incorporated.

+"AOL" is a trademark of America Online

+"IBM" is a trademark of IBM Corporation.

+"Microsoft", "MS-DOS", "Windows", and "Windows 95" are trademarks of Microsoft Corporation.